ransaked1/UniversityCoursework/README.md

 Programming Language Concepts course in my second semester.
 Contains 4 labs and a final coursework designing a domain-specific programming language from scratch using Haskell.
 All code needs compilation.

 All code was written in **Haskell version 7.6.3**.

+### COMP2212

+Computer Systems II course in my second semester.
+Contains 8 embedded programming mini-projects written in C for the Raspberry Pi Pico.

+All code was written in **C for GCC version 4.8.5**.